 When it comes to spills, time is of the essence.
 Laminate flooring is resistant to stains, but liquids can cause serious damage if they’re left to sit.
 Water, juice, or any other liquid can work its way into the seams of the planks, leading to bubbling and warping that is often irreversible.
 As soon as a spill happens, grab one of our absorbent cloths or a paper towel to blot it up immediately.
 For sticky messes, a slightly damp cloth is usually all you need to wipe the area clean.
 Acting fast is the single best thing you can do to protect your investment and keep your floors looking flawless.

-Keep Your Laminate Looking New
+How to Keep Your Laminate Floors Looking New

 A great cleaning routine is essential, but the secret to keeping your laminate floors looking fantastic for years is all about preventative care.
 Think of it like this: you wouldn’t just wash your car after driving it through the mud; you’d also try to avoid the mud puddles in the first place.
 The same logic applies to your floors.
 By adopting a few simple habits, you can protect the finish from scratches, scuffs, and the general wear and tear of daily life.
 These small steps don’t take much time, but they make a world of difference in preserving that fresh, just-installed look.
 Taking a proactive approach means less time spent on deep cleaning and more time enjoying your beautiful home.